King-Laboratory/scRNASeq-miRNASeq-and-TF-Network-Analysis/README.md

 The NIGMS Sandbox team has information on AWS and running the notebooks in SageMaker using a container.

+### Creating a Notebook Instance

+Follow the steps shown in the [Using SageMaker Documentation](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateAWSSagemakerNotebooks.md) to create a new notebook instance in Amazon SageMaker.

+In step 4, select ml.m5.2xlarge from the dropdown box as the notebook instance type and be especially careful to **enable idle shutdown**.

+In step 7, after creating a notebook instance and being in the JupyterLab screen, you will need to download the module content.
+The easiest way to do this is to clone the repository using the Git command.
+This can be done by clicking on the git symbol in your JupyterLab environment and pasting the following URL https://github.com/NIGMS/scRNASeq-miRNASeq-and-TF-Network-Analysis.git.
+This will download our repo, which includes the tutorial files, into a folder called 'scRNASeq-miRNASeq-and-TF-Network-Analysis'.
+Double click this folder now.
+Inside you will find all of the tutorial files for each of the species-specific workflows, which you can double click and run.

+In step 8, you select a Kernel for the notebook.
+Please select conda_python3 for this module.

+When you are finished running code, stop your notebook to prevent unneeded billing as illustrated in step 9.

 ## Funding

 Funded by NIH grant number T32 GM132006 and the Maine INBRE Program (NIH/NIGMS P20 GM103423).